THE DOVER WAR MEMORIAL PROJECT

 Killick, R.

-Robert Killick, 7607542, was the elder son of Mr Alfred Wheeler Killick and the late Mrs Sarah Pritchard Killick, from 20 Salisbury Road, Dover.
-He was an old boy of the County (now Grammar) school, and had been a reporter on the Dover Express for six years before joining the ROAC with another reporter, S. Wells in September 1939.
+He was an old boy of the County (now Grammar) school, in 1934 winning an award for Georgraphy, and had been a reporter on the Dover Express for six years before joining the RAOC with another reporter, S. Wells in September 1939

 There were 200 passengers, including women and children, and it was said by a reporter at the time that they were machine-gunned while in the water.
 The few who survived had been in the water six hours before rescue by a British destroyer.
-One of these was Second Officer Wills-Rust, who had been pinned to the boat by concrete slabs, but had been released as she sank.
+One of these was Second Officer Wills-Rust, who had been pinned to the boat by concrete slabs, but had been released as she sank

 Kilyon, J.W.